flashcordon/Poesie/Poésie.md

+- “There is nothing new under the sun, but there are new suns." - Octavia Butler

+---

 - I must create a system, or be enslaved by another man's.
 I will not reason and compare: my business is to create.
 - William Blake